-The Independent Study in Art (Art 497) course is designed for advanced research in a particular area, for in-depth investigation on a specific problem or technique, and to complete a special project.
+The Independent Study in Art (ART 4981) and Design (DSGN 4981) courses are designed for advanced study or research in a particular area, for in-depth investigation on a specific problem or technique, or to complete a special project.
 Independent study courses are not intended to replace catalog courses.
-Before enrolling in Art 497, the student must have sufficient background in the area involved to plan and successfully complete an advanced project in that area.
+Before enrolling in an independent study class, the student must have sufficient background in the area involved to plan and successfully complete an advanced project in that area.

 In addition, the student must have the ability to work independently, be self-motivated and be highly disciplined.
-Normally, the student will have completed course work at the advanced level in the chosen area of study.
-Prior to signing a course request for Art 497, the faculty member requires a written proposal for the intended independent study, endorsed by the chair of the department.
+Normally, the student must have completed course work at the advanced level in the chosen area of study.
+Prior to signing a course request for ART/DSGN 4981, the faculty member requires a written proposal for the intended independent study, endorsed by the chair of the department.

 Independent Study Course Signup Procedure